Kunstgewerbeschule: List of Kunstgewerbeschulen (selected)

-Quite a number of former students and teachers from the Bauhaus went to work at the school, including: Gerhard Marcks, the Rector from 1928–1933; Hans Wittwer, who ran the Architecture department; Benita Koch-Otte, who ran the weaving workshop; Marguerite Friedländer and Erich Consemüller.
+Quite a number of former students and teachers from the Bauhaus went to work at the school, including: Gerhard Marcks, the Rector from 1928 to 1933; Hans Wittwer, who ran the Architecture department; Benita Koch-Otte, who ran the weaving workshop; Marguerite Friedländer and Erich Consemüller.
 When the Nazis came to power in 1933, these people and other staff considered to be avant-garde were dismissed.
 The Painting, Graphic Design, Sculpture, Architecture, Photography and Carpentry workshops were all closed.
 In 1938 it was renamed the Meisterschule des Deutschen Handwerks auf Burg Giebichenstein Halle-Saale, Werkstätten der Stadt Halle (Master school of German Trades at Burg Giebichenstein Halle-Saale).
 "Meisterschule" was a term used by the Nazis; after World War II the school had a number of name changes.
 In 2011 it became the Burg Giebichenstein Kunsthochschule Halle (Burg Giebichenstein University of Art and Design).